NethermindEth/StarknetByExample/src/ch01-01-upgradeable_contract.md

 programming languages, where we distinguish between the definition and implementation of objects.

-A contract class is the definition of a contract: it specify how the contract behaves.
+A contract class is the definition of a contract: it specifies how the contract behaves.
 It contains essential information like the Cairo byte code, hint information, entry point names, and everything that defines its semantics unambiguously.